 Appointment of a third-party measurement and verification professional with AEE CMVP certification or at least five years of demonstrated M&V experience, documented in the form of a CV outlining relevant project experience, to provide M&V services, or to provide oversight to the M&V process.

+M&V plan adhering to the IPMVP.

 Definition of the baseline period.

 All baseline use and cost parameters (the dependent variables in an adjustment calculation).